imagej/napari-imagej/README.md

 With napari-imagej installed, you can access it through napari's `Plugins` menu.
 Clicking `napari-imagej` will show the main napari-imagej widget.

-Once the napari-imagej widget has loaded, typing keywords into the searchbar will display reults in the list below.
+Once the napari-imagej widget has loaded, typing keywords into the searchbar will display results in the list below.

 Selecting a result will show buttons at the bottom of the widget for executing that functionality.
 Of importance are the `Run` and `Widget` buttons, *both used to run the selected algorithm*:
 * The `Run` button launches a *modal* dialog prompting the user for inputs.
 Clicking the `OK` button will run the functionality with the selected inputs.